Rakhine State: Education

+The United League of Arakan (ULA) has launched Arakan National University in early 2026 to support the youth education during the civil war.

 Health care

 The general state of health care in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
-In general, the health care infrastructure outside of Yangon and Mandalay is extremely poor but is worse in remote areas like Rakhine State.
 The entire Rakhine State has fewer hospital beds than the Yangon General Hospital.
 The following is a summary of the public health care system in the state.